Tinker Tailor Soldier Spy (TV series): Plot

-George Smiley, deputy to the head of the British Secret Intelligence Service, has been forced into retirement in the wake of Operation Testify, a failed spy mission in Czechoslovakia.
-The Chief of the Circus, known only as Control, had sent veteran agent Jim Prideaux to meet a Czechoslovak general who supposedly had information identifying a deep-cover Soviet spy planted in the highest echelons of the British Secret Intelligence Service—known as the Circus, because of its headquarters at Cambridge Circus in London.
+George Smiley is deputy to the head of the British Secret Intelligence Service, known as the Circus because of its headquarters at Cambridge Circus in London.
+Smiley is forced into retirement in the wake of Operation Testify, a failed spy mission in Czechoslovakia.
+The Chief of the Circus, known only as Control, sent veteran agent Jim Prideaux to meet a Czechoslovak general who supposedly had information identifying a deep-cover Soviet spy planted in the highest echelons of the SIS.
+The mission was a trap, and Prideaux was shot in the back, captured and tortured by the Soviets.
+Control is disgraced by Testify and replaced by his rival Percy Alleline.

-The mission proved to be a trap, and Prideaux was shot in the back, captured and tortured by the Soviets.
-Control was disgraced by Testify and replaced by his rival Percy Alleline.
-Control's obsession with the possibility of a Soviet mole at the Circus was not shared by others in the organisation, who insist that any leaks and failures at the Circus were due to Control's incompetence.
-On the contrary, Alleline and the rest of the new leadership team at the Circus believe that they have a mole, code-named Merlin, working for them in Moscow Centre, the KGB headquarters, passing them secrets in an operation code-named Witchcraft.
-Others in the British and American intelligence communities have been impressed with the information produced by Witchcraft, and Alleline and his team are regarded as a refreshing change from Control.
+Control's obsession with the possibility of a Soviet mole at the Circus is not shared by others in the organisation, who insist that any leaks and failures at the Circus are due to Control's incompetence.
+The new leadership team believes that they have a mole, code-named Merlin, working for them in Moscow Centre, the KGB headquarters, passing them secrets in an operation code-named Witchcraft.
+Others in the British and American intelligence communities are impressed with the information produced by Witchcraft, and feel Alleline and his team represent a refreshing change from Control.

 More than a year after Testify and the shake-up at the Circus, Ricki Tarr, a British agent gone missing in Lisbon, turns up in England with new evidence backing up Control's theory of a mole at the Circus.
-While on a routine mission Tarr had been approached by Irina, a low-level Soviet agent who claimed to know the identity of the mole and wanted to trade it for permission to defect.
-As soon as Tarr informed the Circus of Irina's offer, she was abducted by the KGB and spirited back to Russia.
-Tarr, convinced he had been betrayed by the mole Irina was going to identify, believed that he would also be targeted and murdered.
-Returning to London secretly, Tarr contacts Oliver Lacon, a senior civil servant who is the liaison between the Circus and the British Cabinet.
+During a routine mission Tarr had been approached by Irina, a low-level Soviet agent who wanted to use the identity of the mole as leverage in her personal defection.
+When Tarr informs the Circus of Irina's offer, she is abducted by the KGB and spirited back to Russia.
+Tarr, convinced he had been betrayed by the mole Irina was going to identify, fears he will be murdered and returns to London in secret to contact Oliver Lacon, the civil servant who liases between the Circus and the British Cabinet.